thoughtspot/thoughtspot.github.io/_release/fixed.md

 - A problem where URLs that appear within an Answer are red, instead of blue, is now fixed.
 - An issue where an answer that has no measures causes it to display blank is now fixed.
 - A problem where weekly and monthly charts are not showing weekly and monthly aggregation correctly is now fixed.
-- A problem where the column tooltip in a pinboard does not show last updated information has been fixed.
+- A problem where the column tooltip in a Pinboard does not show last updated information has been fixed.
-- An issue where the filter dialog box is unresponsive when opened from pinboard is now fixed.
+- An issue where the filter dialog box is unresponsive when opened from Pinboard is now fixed.
-- A problem when pinning an answer to a pinboard where the pinboard list is very slow to display is now fixed.
+- A problem when pinning an answer to a Pinboard where the Pinboard list is very slow to display is now fixed.
-- An issue where scheduled pinboard emails fail to send to a specific recipient with a valid email address is now fixed.
+- An issue where scheduled Pinboard emails fail to send to a specific recipient with a valid email address is now fixed.
-- A problem where a stacked bar chart does not work in a pinboard is now fixed.
+- A problem where a stacked bar chart does not work in a Pinboard is now fixed.
-- An issue where an exclude filter does not work properly on a pinboard is now fixed.
+- An issue where an exclude filter does not work properly on a Pinboard is now fixed.
-- A problem where a user cannot edit a pinboard, even though they have the proper permissions to do so is fixed.
+- A problem where a user cannot edit a Pinboard, even though they have the proper permissions to do so is fixed.
-- An issue where emails fail to send from scheduled pinboards that contain Japanese characters in their title is now fixed.
+- An issue where emails fail to send from scheduled Pinboards that contain Japanese characters in their title is now fixed.
 - A problem where nulls are excluded from a query, even when they have not been excluded using a filter is now fixed.
-- An issue where searches on a pinboard don’t include cached queries has been fixed.
+- An issue where searches on a Pinboard don’t include cached queries has been fixed.
 - An issue where running the `tscli cluster` command causes a failed security check is now fixed.
 - A problem where the Informatica ODBC cannot connect to ThoughtSpot is now fixed
 - A problem where a saved answer cannot be opened when it uses an aggregate function is now fixed.